semirare/Minish-Cap-Autosplitter/README.txt

 1.)
 In LiveSplit, add the LiveSplit Server component to your layout.
 The default port (16834) should be fine for most people, but if for some reason you need to use another port, you will have to edit the lua script.
 2.)
 Extract the MinishCapAutosplitter.zip to somewhere convenient.
 3.)
 From the extracted folder, copy the contents of the "luasocket" folder to the root folder of BizHawk (where EmuHawk.exe, DiscoHawk.exe, etc. are).
 4.)
-From the extracted folder, copy the "MinishCapAutosplitter.lua" file into the Lua folder of BizHawk.
+From the extracted folder, copy the "MinishCapAutosplitter.lua" file and "MinishCapAutosplitterConfig.txt" into the Lua folder of BizHawk.
+5.)
+Edit the "MinishCapAutosplitterConfig.txt" file to match the splits you are using.
+Instructions are at the top of the file.

 That's it for setup.
 Now, any time you start doing run, you have to start the LiveSplit server.
 This only has to be once when LiveSplit is first opened.
 To do this, right click on LiveSplit, and select Control->Start Server.